N03020272/ELSpring2018/code/Readme.md

+# Code Folder

-This is where you put your programs and code
+This is where my source code will be placed for this project.